 The State of Alzheimer’s

-Learn more about the current state of Alzheimer’s from A Place for Mom Alzheimer’s expert and Clinical Professor of Psychiatry and Behavioral Sciences, Wes Ashford, MD, PhD.
+Learn more about the current state of Alzheimer’s from A Place for Mom Alzheimer’s expert and Clinical Professor of Psychiatry and Behavioral Sciences at Stanford University, Dr. Wes Ashford, MD, PhD.

-Alzheimer’s disease currently affects more than five million people and is the sixth leading cause of death in the U.S., according to the Alzheimer’s Association.
-The disease continues to impact more and more Americans each year, and it is estimated that Alzheimer’s will cost the U.S. $1 trillion in care by 2050.
+Deaths from Alzheimer’s have increased 123% since 2000, making the disease the sixth leading cause of death in the U.S., according to the Alzheimer’s Association.
+Alzheimer’s continues to impact more and more Americans each year, and it is estimated that the disease will cost the U.S. $1.1 trillion in care by 2050.

 Learn more from our discussion on the current state of Alzheimer’s: